modalitysystems/modalitysoftware-docs/twa/PowerBIAppsAdminInstallGuide.md

 The process for updating an app is exactly the same as the initial installation process documented above.
 When installing the latest version from AppSource select "Install to a new workspace" and click _Install_.

+When the new version is installed, the old version can be unpublished by deleting its workspace.

 > The "Overwrite an existing version (Preview)" option is not recommended until it becomes fully supported.

 ![Overwriting an app that is already installed](images/powerbi/alreadyinstalled.png)